 At Canning Town station DLR trains on east-west services to / from Bank or Tower Gateway stations use the platform above

-the Jubilee Line trains whilst north-south DLR trains travelling to / from Stratford International station use a separate island
+the Jubilee line trains whilst north-south DLR trains travelling to / from Stratford International station use a separate island

-platform located at ground level between the westbound Jubilee Line tracks and the bus station.
+platform located at ground level between the westbound Jubilee line tracks and the bus station.

-The view on the right shows a southbound DLR train using the Stratford International platforms as seen from the inside of a westbound Jubilee Line train.
+The view on the right shows a southbound DLR train using the Stratford International platforms as seen from the inside of a westbound Jubilee line train.

 Note that the high level platforms at Canning Town station are very exposed - they are windswept and despite the platform canopy when it rains passengers need to stand well back to avoid becoming soaked.
 Being so exposed means that in the winter these platforms are also very cold!

-London Overground and Bakerloo Line in north London.
+London Overground and Bakerloo line

 Located between Queens Park and Harrow & Wealdstone in north London this is part of route that is mostly located alongside the London - Glasgow West Coast Main Line (WCML).
 The entire route has six tracks - or more!

-Travelling on a Bakerloo Line train north of Queens Park is very much recommended.
+Travelling on a Bakerloo line train north of Queens Park is very much recommended.
 Immediately to the north of this station through trains travel inside the depot trainshed (IMPORTANT: you *must* be on a Bakerloo line train, and not an Overground train) then the tracks merge and the Underground and Overground trains provide a shared service.

-Since the Bakerloo Line uses small profile ‘tube’ trains and the Overground uses ‘mainline railway’ trains and the two types of train have very different internal floor heights relative to the tracks so there are also large height differences between the train floors and the station platforms - you must step up to board an Overground train, and down to board a Bakerloo line train.
+Since the Bakerloo line uses small profile ‘tube’ trains and the Overground uses ‘mainline railway’ trains and the two types of train have very different internal floor heights relative to the tracks so there are also large height differences between the train floors and the station platforms - you must step up to board an Overground train, and down to board a Bakerloo line train.